What are the perfect summer getaways to visit in the Philippines?

-Just about 4-5 hours drive from the metro, Bolinao has been my kiddos yearly summer craze.
+Just about a 4-5 hour drive from the metro, Bolinao has been my kiddo’s yearly summer craze.
 The long stretch of white sand and the turquoise sea is an irresistible temptation for young and the once young visitors.

-Apart from the beaches, the caves of Bolinao is another must see and a dip at Enchanted Cave will surely complete your trip.
+Apart from the beaches, the caves of Bolinao are another must-see, and a dip at Enchanted Cave will surely complete your trip.
 For me, the best way to end a Bolinao day is a sunset by the lighthouse, a reminder of daily life ending and a new day ahead.

 - Text and Photos by Jho VD of Mountainsnbeyond.com

 With 7,107 islands to explore, these Summer Getaways need not be splurges.
-In fact, a lot of go-to places in the country are perfect for value-seeking travelers.
+In fact, many go-to places in the country are perfect for value-seeking travelers.
 Looking at how millennials are shaping the tourism industry today, splitting expenses with friends is the newest and hippest way to go.